List on Bids44 →

 Known Issues — Reported by Real Mahindra XUV400 EV Owners

-THE BRAKE & ACCELERATOR PEDAL TEST (Odometer Fraud Detector): Look closely at the rubber pads on the brake and accelerator pedals.
-A genuine 30,000-50,000 km car should still have clear grooves and texture on these pads.
-If the pedals appear smooth, shiny, or worn flat, the car has almost certainly done significantly more kilometres than stated.
-Brand new pedal rubbers on a 3-year-old car are also a red flag, indicating an attempt to hide high usage.
+The Brake & Accelerator Pedal Test (Odometer Fraud Detector): Look at the rubber pads on the brake and accelerator pedals.
+A car with genuine low kilometers (e.g., 30,000 km) should still have clear grooves and texture on the pedals.
+If the pedals are smooth, shiny, or worn flat, the car has likely done significantly more kilometers.
+Brand new pedal rubbers on a 3-4 year old car are a red flag—someone might have replaced them to hide real usage.

-THE STEERING WHEEL WEAR TEST: Run your hands around the steering wheel at the 10 and 2 o’clock positions, where drivers typically grip.
-These spots wear first.
-A genuinely low-km car will have uniform texture and finish all around.
-If these areas are noticeably smoother, shinier, or discoloured compared to the 6 o’clock position, the car has been driven extensively, irrespective of the odometer reading.
+The Steering Wheel Wear Test: Run your hands around the steering wheel at the 10 and 2 o’clock positions.
+These are the spots that wear first from daily grip.
+A genuinely low-km car will have uniform texture all around.
+If these areas are noticeably smoother or shinier than the 6 o’clock position, the car has been driven a lot more than the odometer might suggest.

 Warranty Status Timeline